WindMillCode/Google/API/drive/README.md

 * i dont get viewing files in the browser, can I just use embed how do I get the whole files reosurce object v

+* transfer file ownership
+	* it seems to take a while to get this done

+* permissions batch updartes
+	not availble in browser SDK or REST API